lkilcher/pyTurbSim/docs/_sources/code-framework.rst.txt

 Models vs. run-specific 'statistics'
 ------------------------------------
-PyTurbSim makes a distinction between 'models' (PyTurbSim objects that partially define a statistic) and run-specific 'stat-objects' which are the output of these model objects (these are numpy array wrappers).
-Models are independent of the spatial grid and other models in a PyTurbSim run.
-The statistics are the values of the statistic that will be reproduced in the PyTurbSim output.
+TurbGen makes a distinction between 'models' (TurbGen objects that partially define a statistic) and run-specific 'stat-objects' which are the output of these model objects (these are numpy array wrappers).
+Models are independent of the spatial grid and other models in a TurbGen run.
+The statistics are the values of the statistic that will be reproduced in the TurbGen output.

-PyTurbSim is primarily designed to produce output that matches four statistics for each component of velocity (u,v,w):
+TurbGen is primarily designed to produce output that matches four statistics for each component of velocity (u,v,w):

 1) The mean velocity profile (prof),